blinkupsdk/docs/README.md

     }
 });
 ```

 ### Check for a logged in user

+Logged in users should not be required to login a second time.
+The following call will determine whether the current user has an active session.

 Swift:

 ```Swift
 bLinkup.isLoginRequired
 ```

 Kotlin:

 ```Kotlin
 Blinkup.isLoginRequired()
 //returns a Boolean
 ```

 Java:

 ```Java
 BlinkupWrapper.isLoginRequired()
 //returns a Boolean
 ```

 ### Update User Profile

+The user has the ability to modify their profile name and email.
+Utilizing the following call, the user and submit a string to change one or more of these fields.

 Swift: